gurinder-creator/animated-palm-tree/.github/README.md

 ## Usage:

-Run these commands to run TBomb
+Run these commands to run GBomb

 ### > For Termux: